markadev/AppleII-VGA/README.md

 There are a few things that I think are easily possible with this design and I might try to implement:
  * loading custom character ROMs from Basic

-## Limitations

-This VGA card design currently does have some limitations:
- * The VGA signal vsync is not synchronized with the Apple II video memory scanning so software that tries to detect the composite video vsync using 'vapor lock' may not look good.
+ * Synchronize the VGA signal with the Apple II sync so that IIe software can avoid screen tearing.
- * All the Pi Pico GPIOs are being used so connecting to slot 7's SYNC or any other bus signal is a bit of a challenge without adding more chips or optimizing the DACs.